hut6/TD-2014-19/README.md

 Includes SQL for structure and data.

-NB: This doesn't include any accomodation information.
+NB: This doesn't include any accommodation information.